Do I Need A Medical Malpractice Lawyer in St. Petersburg, Florida?

 • A Provider-Patient Relationship: You will need to show the existence of a relationship between yourself and the healthcare provider named in your claim.
 This will help establish the duty owed to you as a patient.

-• Failure to Meet the Standard of Care: The facts of your claims must establish that the healthcare provider violated, or failed to meet, the standard of care applicable to the type of treatment you received.
+• Failure to Meet the Standard of Care: The facts of your claims must establish that the healthcare provider violated or failed to meet the standard of care applicable to the type of treatment you received.
 These medical standards include competency, timely action, and appropriate treatment, among other things.

 • Direct Causation: While violating medical standards is a serious issue, in many cases, the violation may only have the effect of a regulatory agency taking disciplinary action on the provider.
-In order to set grounds for a malpractice claim and applicable compensation, your claim must present at least one injury you incurred as a direct result of the violation and evidence that the injury would not have happened if treatment was properly rendered.
+In order to set grounds for a malpractice claim and applicable compensation, your claim must present at least one injury you incurred as a direct result of the violation and evidence that the injury would not have happened if treatment had been properly rendered.

 • Damages: Lastly, your claim will need to show how the direct cause violation has affected you personally.
 This is known as damages.
 Damages can be physical, emotional, or financial (economic) in nature.